 This walk is a further step out on the ancient Via Regina on the west side of Lake Como.
 Readers may wish to combine this walk with the stretch from Laglio to Moltrasio described elsewhere on the blog.
-But beware, this stretch is very different in nature.
-It is a lot more challenging not because the terrain is any steeper but simply because the path is less well maintained, quite narrow in parts and rather poorly signposted at critical moments.
+But this stretch is very different in nature.
+It is a bit more challenging not because the terrain is any steeper because the path is narrow in parts and rather poorly signposted at critical moments.
 This walk is definitely an adventure but one with many rewards!

 As with the Laglio to Moltrasio stretch, I decided to head out from Como by bus (C10 or C20) and walk back south.
 Brienno is a delightful small town whose size is limited by the steep terrain on either side of the gullies cut by the three mountain streams that come together here.
 This part of the Via Regina starts from the middle of the old town rising quickly up on a stepped path.
 You soon leave the built-up old town of Brienno and are immersed in unspoilt countryside.
 You soon begin to appreciate how different this stretch is from the extension to Moltrasio.
 The steepness of the lower slopes of Mount Comana don’t allow for any suburban development.
 Instead you are more likely to come across abandoned ancient crofts or small agricultural nuclei such as Torriggia which you will go through later on.

 The steepness of the slopes also has created a number of gullies cut by the mountain streams descending sharply to the lake.
 On many of these you see steel hawser netting placed to hold back the rock and wood detritus cut by rampaging flood water presumably to protect motorists travelling along the superstrada below.